UMN-CMS/TestBoard_SKIROC2CMS/README.md

 Version 1 of the test DAQ

 ###DAQ_V2
-Version 2 of the test DAQ
+Version 2 of the test DAQ.
-To run, use `python3 options.py`.
+To run, use `python3 TestBoard_DAQ.py`.